 The first one belonged to Matthew Good from Phoenix, Arizona.
-He came forward to collect his half of the prize and he decided that having his name made public is all the exposure he will allow.
+He came forward to collect his half of the prize.
+He decided that having his name made public was all the exposure he would allow.
 He declined to participate in a press conference and he said he would like to remain anonymous further on.
 He chose the lump sum payout on his Powerball money, worth $192 million before taxes.

 The second half of the Powerball jackpot was collected by Cindy and Mark Hill from Missouri.
 The Hills did participate to the press conference and they came with their entire family, including their adopted children.
 They also opted for the $192 million lump sum payout on their money.
 Their greatest plan for their Powerball jackpot was to use it to provide for their entire family and to give back to their local community.

 In February 2015, the Powerball jackpot reached $564 million and it was won by three ticket-holders: Marie Holmes from North Carolina, Andrew Weber from Texas, and an anonymous player in Puerto Rico.

 While the Texas and Puerto Rico winners chose to stay as far from publicity as possible, Marie Holmes eventually made a lot of headlines with her Powerball winner’s stories.